SunandhaVipin/SunandhaVipin/README.md

 ## 🩷 About Me

 - 🎓 M.S.
 Data Science student at Arizona State University

+- 🧠 Interested in:
+  - LLMs
+  - AI Agents
+  - NLP
+  - GraphRAG
-- 🧠 Interested in LLMs, AI Agents, NLP, GraphRAG, and Cloud AI
+  - Cloud AI

 - 💅 I like building systems that are:
   - intelligent
   - scalable